day8/re-com/README.md

 So, when using re-com components, you will *not* we asked to use positional parameters like this:
 ```
-[greet-component 2 "hello"]
+[checkbox "Show Status Icon?" status-icon?  (fn [val] (reset! status-icon? val))]
 ```

 Instead, re-com requires `named parameters` more like this:
 ```
-[greet-component
-   :times 2
-   :say   "hello"]
+[checkbox
+  :label     "Show Status Icon?"
+  :model     status-icon?      ; a ratom
+  :on-change (fn [val] (reset! status-icon? val))]
 ```

-Notice how each parameter value has a short leading keyword name.
+Notice how each component parameter value has a short leading keyword name.
 The first version, using `positional parameters`, was more concise, the 2nd using `named parameters` is more explicit.

 Religious wars have been fought on these issues, but we believe using `named parameters` in the API of a library has compelling benefits:
 	1. the code using the library is clearly easier to read (despite being longer)
 	2. as a result the code is more understandable - is there anything more important?
-	2. optionality  -  not all parameters have to be supplied, defaults can be introduced
+	3. optionality  -  not all parameters have to be supplied, defaults can be introduced
-	3. flexibility - new parameters are easily added
+	4. flexibility - new parameters are easily added

-Internally, re-com doesn't use `named parameters` all the time, but at the component API boundary, definitely.

 ## Running/Debugging the Demo and Tests